A Kiss for the Petals – Remembering How We Met

 Sound 8

 Remembering How We Met is the latest entry in the A Kiss For The Petals franchise and gives English players a chance to see what all the fuss is about.
-It is an all-ages title, so rather tame compared to other entries in the series, but this also broadens its appeal.
-Players looking for a sweet and romantic yuri title should definitely not miss out on this one.
+It is an all-ages title, so it is relatively tame compared to other entries in the series, but this also broadens its appeal.
+Players looking for a sweet and romantic Yuri title should definitely not miss out on this one.

-Gameplay: There are no choices as this is a kinetic novel.
+Gameplay: The story is good, but there are no choices, as this is a kinetic novel.

-Graphics: Restricted to a 4:3 ratio, but still looks very good.
+Graphics: The visuals are restricted to a 4:3 ratio, but they still look very good.

 Summary 7.7 Great